Bronstein, Gewirtz & Grossman, LLC Notifies TaskUs, Inc. (TASK) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, Feb.
-28, 2022 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against TaskUs, Inc. ("TaskUs" or the "Company") (NYSE: TASK) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired TaskUs securities between June 11, 2021 to January 19, 2022, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/task.
+NEW YORK, March 04, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against TaskUs, Inc. ("TaskUs" or the "Company") ( TASK) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired TaskUs securities between June 11, 2021 to January 19, 2022, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/task.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under federal securities laws.